Literature of Bosnia and Herzegovina: Tales and poems of epic heros

 Postage stamp issued by Albanian post-office with the image of Bosnian folk hero, Alija Đerzelez.

 One of the most famous Bosnian epic hero is Alija Đerzelez, It has been written more about him and his exploits than about any other hero form Bosnia and Herzegovina.
 It is said that he slept for centuries only to wake up and come to aid of his homeland in its most difficult moment.
 He is also depicted as a dragon, a benevolent force in the Bosnian context.
 The first written record of the epic figure of Đerzelez (in the form of "Ali-beg") was a form of South Slavic bugarštica (long form epic and ballad poem), The Marriage of Vuk the Dragon-Despot, recorded by Đuro Matei at the end of 17th or beginning of 18th century.
 In songs recorded in the Erlangen Manuscript, Đerzelez is mentioned in the form of "Turk elder Balibeg".
 Ivo Andrić also featured Alija Đerzelez in his short story Put Alije Đerzeleza (Alija Đerzelez's Journey), which explores the disintegration of the heroic figure in a modern context.
 The legendary character is believed to have been a popular Muslim epic hero of the Bosnian Krajina (frontier region) as early as the end of 15th century.
 Of the other heroes of the epic poem in Bosnia and Herzegovina, it is also worth mentioning are the Hrnjica Brothers.

 In modern tales of a hero such as Tale the Fool appear, adapted for TV as miniseries Tale (miniseries), based on the novel by Derviš Sušić, (Budalina Tale; Bosnian: budalina = fool) Tale's image contradicts the fairy-tale appearance of the classic epic hero: he also has disheveled clothes and is without special weapons, and is not endowed with any kind of magical properties, while his image is much closer to the image of a simple folk.
 Tale is a joker and a merry fellow, and can afford to say something that is usually forbidden or not accepted.

-Notable researchers and collectors of the Bosnian epic were Alberto Fortis, Friedrich Salomon Krauss and Luka Marjanović, as well as Gerhard Gesemann, Milman Parry, Alois Schmaus and Đenana Buturović.
+Notable researchers and collectors of the Bosnian epic were Alberto Fortis, Friedrich Salomon Krauss, Luka Marjanović and Kosta Hörmann as well as Gerhard Gesemann, Milman Parry, Alois Schmaus, and Đenana Buturović.